chrisdone/google-closure-purescript/README.md

 Releases are named as: `closure-YYYY-MM-DD-COMMIT`, where the commit is from the original closure-compiler repo.

+## How to use

+Pull a .jar from the `releases/` dir.
+Then run:

+    java -jar closure.jar -O ADVANCED --js in.js --js_output_file out.js

 ## How to build

 Build the jar: